This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Plant covers to deter animals and birds

-Whether the culprits are deer, rabbits, or birds, protecting shrubs, perennials, small trees, vegetables, and other plants from these critters is made easy by using sturdy metal covers that can’t be chewed through.
-For this mission, in the vegetable garden and flower bed I rely on the Chicken Wire Crop Coop.
+Whether the culprits are deer, rabbits, or birds, protecting shrubs, perennials, small trees, vegetables, and other plants from these critters is made easy by using sturdy metal covers.
+In the vegetable garden and flower bed I rely on a small chicken wire coop.
+You can also DIY a similar structure using PVC hoops and attaching lengths of chicken wire to the hoops.

-For added protection and to secure both the Super Dome and the Crop Coop to the ground, use wire landscape staples around the base of each structure.
+For added protection and to secure your chicken wire protectors to the ground, use wire landscape staples around the base of each structure.

 Plant covers to protect against insect pests